The Organising Committee

 I am a qualified counsellor and continuing with my therapy training at Metanoia.
-I am passionate about Gestalt and delighted to have this new opportunity to work with the Gestalt community and contribute to the excellent work of UKAGP.
+I am passionate about Gestalt and delighted to have this opportunity to work with the Gestalt community and contribute to the excellent work of UKAGP.

-My background is in law firm marketing and over the past 10 years I managed a wide variety of communications, events and business development projects.
+My background is in law firm marketing and over the past 15 years I have managed a wide variety of communications, events and business development projects.
 I am now looking forward to bringing my skills and experience to the continuing development of UKAGP.